Large Kohn anomaly and phonon collapse induced by charge density wave in UPt$_2$Si$_2$: Abstract

 \section{Abstract}

 Using high-energy-resolution inelastic x-ray scattering, we observe anomalous softening and damping of the transverse acoustic phonon in UPt$_2$Si$_2$ as the system is cooled towards the charge density wave (CDW) transition temperature, T$_{\rm{CDW}}$.
-The phonon exhibits a marked Kohn type anomaly around the CDW wave vector, $\rm{\bQ_{CDW}}$, and becomes over-damped within a finite momentum range already well above T$_{\rm{CDW}}$.
-The dispersion anomaly is consistent with a potential Fermi surface nesting, which together with the extended phonon collapse indicate strong electron-phonon coupling.
-The transition temperature estimated from the phonon softening is markedly lower than T$_{\rm{CDW}}$, further corroborating a primarily electronic instability rather than a phonon-driven transition.
-Our results establish UPt$_2$Si$_2$ as an exemplary case of an electronically driven strongly correlated CDW system.
+The phonon exhibits a marked Kohn-type anomaly around the CDW wave vector, Q$_{\rm{CDW}}$, and becomes overdamped within a finite momentum range already well above T$_{\rm{CDW}}$.
+The dispersion anomaly is consistent with potential Fermi surface nesting, which together with the extended phonon collapse indicate strong electron-phonon coupling.
+The transition temperature estimated from the phonon softening is markedly lower than T$_{\rm{CDW}}$, consistent with a primarily electronic instability rather than a phonon-driven transition.
+Our results establish UPt$_2$Si$_2$ as a prime example of a strongly correlated electron CDW system with exceptionally strong electron-phonon coupling driving phonon softening and collapse.

 A charge density wave (CDW) is a periodic modulation of the electronic charge density and an associated atomic displacements \cite{Gruner_book, GrunerRMP1988}.
 Understanding the nature of such macroscopic quantum phase is of fundamental importance, not least due to its proximity to unconventional superconductivity in the phase diagram of many layered materials \cite{Abbamonte2014, Hayden2012, KeimerNatPhys2014, Yazdani2014, Dean2019, Lee_etal_Abbamonte_PNAS2022, HaydenTranquada_2024}.
 Nevertheless, advancing such understanding proved to be a major challenge as CDWs appear in a puzzling variety and the underlying mechanisms are widely debated \cite{Morosan2016, Plummer2017, Rossnagel2011}.
 CDWs are often observed in low dimensional systems \cite{Mook1976, PougetHennion_etal_PRB1991, Jerome1979, Mou_PRB2014}; the concept of CDW was originally presented in the Peierls’ model of 1D chain composed of equally spaced atoms with a single unpaired electron \cite{Peierls_book}.
 Due to the perfect nesting of the Fermi surface by a single wave vector in a 1D system, the real part of the Lindhard electronic susceptibility diverges, which leads to a CDW associated with lattice dimerization and opening of a band gap at the Brillouin zone (BZ) boundary.